 Mamba creates isolated conda environments with sets of packages, that do not interfere with your base Python or with other conda environments.
 To create an environment:

-This creates a new environment called geotest with Python, NumPy and Spyder installed into the conda environment.
-Another option is to create an environment from a file, a YAML file.
+This creates a new environment called geotest with Python and NumPy installed into the conda environment.
+Another option is to create an environment from a file.
+The advantage of using a file is that the file, with the dependencies can be shared within a project.
+For this applciation a YAML file is used.
 In this file all required packages are listed and if required which version should be used.
 An example of a YAML file is the following:

 name: geotest